Yug34/megalith/src/content/blog/better-testing.md

 Since we were rendering into the canvas, it was difficult to test our feature due to `<canvas>`'s lack of DOM representation.
-Screenshot comparison or pixel-based verification is difficult, so is simulating click events because that needs coordinate-based positioning.
+Screenshot comparison or pixel-based verification is difficult, and so is simulating click events because that needs coordinate-based positioning.

 ...so, we made it so the code tests itself.